 a.
-Within seven (7) days after an affected practitioner receives notice of an adverse recommendation or decision made or adhered to after a hearing as above provided, he or she may, by written notice to the governing board of any Hospital at which the practitioner has privileges, delivered through the Hospital CEO by certified mail, return receipt requested, request an appellate review be held only on the record on which the adverse recommendation or decision is based, as supported by the practitioner's written statement provided for below, or may also request that oral argument be permitted as part of the appellate review.
+Within seven (7) days after an affected practitioner receives notice of an adverse recommendation or decision made or adhered to after a hearing as above provided, he or she may, by written notice to the governing board delivered through the Hospital CEO by certified mail, return receipt requested, request an appellate review be held only on the record on which the adverse recommendation or decision is based, as supported by the practitioner's written statement provided for below, or may also request that oral argument be permitted as part of the appellate review.